Sgudkov/GOS_ATTACHMENTS/README.md

 # GOS_ATTACHMENTS
-## Get all attachmetns of bussines objects
+## Get all attachmetns of business objects

-### This example show how you can retrieve all attachments of any bussines object.
+### This example show how you can retrieve all attachments of any business object.

 #### How use.